 It's that time of year: when so many people make an excuse to eat Mexican food and drink margaritas.
 But really, you'll want any excuse to enjoy this bright take on the classic - this mango margarita is easy, fruity and so good!

-I’m not sure why, but it has been a long while since I made a margarita.
-While I’m not a huge fan of sweet drinks, fruity takes on margaritas work for me if they are not too sweet, like this one and my basil peach margarita.
+I'm not sure why, but it has been a long while since I made a margarita.
+While I'm not a huge fan of sweet drinks, fruity takes on margaritas work for me if they are not too sweet, like this, my basil peach margarita and passion fruit margarita.

 This mango margarita has no added sugar, just the natural sweetness of ripe mango and a little from the orange liqueur.
 But they work so well with the lime and tequila, and salt rim that you'll be happily sipping these on a warm, summer's day.

 Should you use fresh or frozen mango or mango juice in a mango margarita?

 Here I have gone with fresh mango, but I would happily have used mango nectar (juice) if I had found it.
 I could only see huge bottles of mango nectar when I looked, the others were all mango smoothies where it is mixed with orange and possibly other fruits.
 Not that there is anything wrong with those, of course, I just prefer pure mango for this.

 I know some recipes use frozen mango cubes for a frozen version, and there are some advantages.
 Frozen drinks can be super refreshing, like my frozen pineapple daiquiri.
 Plus, frozen mango is available year round.

 However I often find frozen mango a bit lacking in flavor.
 It's great mixed in smoothies but it wouldn't be my go-to here.

 My preference is fresh mango, but they have to be properly ripe to ensure they are relatively sweet and smooth.
 I prefer to use the small yellow mangoes as I tend to find they are more consistent in flavor, less likely to be stringy and just generally better flavor.